lorin/res-eng-short-course-notes/2016/lecture-9.md

 # Lecture 9

+robust yet fragile

+getting better leads to getting worse in other areas

+surprise is inevitable b/c it is about limits of models

+tradeoffs → increasing competence envelope vs dealign with surprise

 We'll look at D4 is a specific issue...

 In the study we did in '87, the expert system tech at the time: as they improved it to handle the extra D3 and D4, what happened, they stopped handling D2.